Apartment Complex Food Access

 BackSacks Process Improvement

-IHN helped Gleaners Food Bank with process improvements related to the BackSacks program, which provides nutritious, kid-friendly, shelf-stable foods to K-6 students over weekends.
-BackSacks continues to be a successful and important program run by Gleaners.
+IHN helped Gleaners Food Bank with process improvements related to the BackSacks program, which provided nutritious, kid-friendly, shelf-stable foods to K-6 students over weekends.
+BackSacks was a successful and important program run by Gleaners and ended in 2020.

 Breakfast in the Classroom